 - Based on said CDC guidance, New Jersey State Executive Directive No. 20-013 was released on May 12, 2020, stating Covid-19 testing is required at licensed long-term care facilities, assisted living residences, comprehensive personal care homes, residential health care facilities, and dementia care homes.
 The order requires a specific testing plan for all residents, direct care workers, and non-direct care workers within the long-term care facilities.

-Q: Are you testing staff members?
-Will we be notified if staff members who provide care to my loved one test positive for COVID-19?
+Q: Will we be notified if staff members who provide care to my loved one test positive for COVID-19?

 - While we cannot provide details about staff health, we will report any confirmed COVID-19 cases – residents or staff – to the state Department of Health and Board of Health, as required.
 Details of staff interaction are monitored internally to help us respond and report accordingly.

 Q: I am concerned about staffing levels.
 Does the community have appropriate staff coverage?